L-Mustang/hangar_field_mod/README.md

 ### Weather

-The weather can be adjusted in the following lines in the file:
+The weather can be adjusted in the following lines in the file. **Make sure to edit both lines with the same preset**:
 ```
 weather:t="default"
 hqWeather:t="default"